-- Fahrenheit was invented by German physicist, Daniel Gabriel Fahrenheit in 1724. - In the Western world, since the 1960s, Fahrenheit has been used for climatic, industrial, and medical purposes. - Due to the simplicity of the Celsius scale, Fahrenheit is rarely used in countries, except for the United States. - Some people view Fahrenheit as the "old-fashioned" way of measuring temperature. - In Fahrenheit, water freezes at 32° and boils at 212°.
+- German physicist, Daniel Gabriel Fahrenheit in 1724, invented the Fahrenheit unit of measurement. - In the Western world, since the 1960s, Fahrenheit has been used for climatic, industrial, and medical purposes. - Due to the simplicity of the Celsius scale, Fahrenheit is rarely used in countries, except for the United States. - Some people view Fahrenheit as the "old-fashioned" way of measuring temperature. - In Fahrenheit, water freezes at 32° and boils at 212°.